 A planning variable is considered initialized if its value is not null or if the variable is nullable.
-So a nullable variable is always considered initialized, even when a custom reinitializeVariableEntityFilter triggers a reinitialization during construction heuristics.
+So a nullable variable is always considered initialized.

 A planning entity is initialized if all of its planning variables are initialized.

 A solution is initialized if all of its planning entities are initialized.